First-Time-is-the-Charm/Workplace/README.md

 1. add your account to the member table in README.md
 2. fork the main repository
+3. when you have finished with your cv don't forget to update members.json and add the webring to your site.

 (this document will have a few changes in the future please be patient we are trying to make a simple and easy to follow instruction manual)